monacodelisa/Angular-Headless-Hashnode/README.md

 ```

 ## Found an issue?
-If you have found an issue or bug, please create an issue.
+If you have found an issue or bug, please create an issue..

 If it's a quick fix, such as a misspelled word or a broken link, feel free to skip creating an issue.
 You can create a pull request directly.